lulav/LRS_Documentation/docs_data_analysis/data_access/batch_overview.md

 ---
 # Batch Overview

 Different simulations are identified by their *sid* numbers, with each step of the simulation being sequentially numbered by *rid*.
-Batches typically containe multiple topics that encapsulate related datasets.
+Batches typically contain multiple topics that encapsulate related datasets.

 To get the information about all the existing batches the method [**batch_info**](#batch-information) is used.
 The batch is set when the [**CitrosDB**](getting_started.md#connection-to-the-database) object is created or by [**batch()**](#setting-batch) method.
 To display the sizes of all batches within the database or the size of the current batch, the methods [**get_batch_size()**](#batch-size) and [**get_current_batch_size**](#current-batch-size) are employed, respectively.
 Methods [**get_batch()** and **get_batch_id()**](#current-batch-name-and-id) return the name and the id of the current batch, if it was set previously.